A lot of people often reach out to us and ask how to recognize good photo restoration work. Well, the answer is you don't.

 Minimum Resolution

-A website itself can reveal a lot about how a photo restoration service is operating.
 A key indicator here is whether they ask their clients to provide a minimum resolution of 300dpi.
 There are some black sheep out there who will work on whatever you send them.
 A good service will never touch photos with a resolution lower than 300dpi.
-It simply doesn’t make any sense to do so.
-Instead, they will help you create a better scan of your images.
-This way they can guarantee you that the results will meet your expectations.

 Pricing

 Another key indicator is pricing.
-As explained above good photo restoration always comes at a price.
+Good photo restoration always comes at a price.
 It is simply unrealistic and uneconomic to provide substantial and good restoration work at the price of a couple of dollars.
-Sure go ahead and try it but we can promise you that good work starts at around 20$.
-Of course, depending on the damage.
+Good work starts at around $20, depending on the damage.

 Location